AndrewEllis93/Print-Tuning-Guide/README.md

 - **(!)
 Everything is tight (seriously, check again)**
     - Go back again and re-tighten *every single screw* you can possibly find, *especially* grub screws and everything in the toolhead.
     - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are *extremely* difficult to troubleshoot.
-- Your motion components are clean, particularly gear/pulley/idler teeth.
+- Your motion components are clean, particularly between gear/pulley/idler teeth.

 ## A Note About Line Width
 Any line widths are expressed as a **percentage of nozzle diameter.** \